P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 Conclusion

-Sector-relative P/E mean reversion on UK stocks delivered 4.16% annual alpha over 25 years, the strongest excess return of any exchange in the 13-market test.
-The down-capture of 42% is exceptional for a long-only strategy. £10,000 grew to £162,754 vs £63,071 for the S&P 500.
+Sector-relative P/E mean reversion on UK stocks delivered 10.81% annual alpha vs the FTSE 100 over 25 years, the strongest excess return of any exchange in the 13-market test. £10,000 grew to ~£157,945 vs ~£12,200 for the FTSE 100.
+The absolute CAGR of 11.67% and 76% win rate show this is a consistent outperformer.

 The UK's sector diversity is part of the explanation.
 Financials, Healthcare, Consumer Staples, Materials, and Industrials are all large enough on the LSE to produce meaningful sector medians.
 When one sector cheapens relative to peers, the signal finds it.
 That cross-sectional comparison is sharper than comparing a stock to its own history.

 The strategy has clear failure modes: correlated crises (2008), growth regime dominance (2019, 2024), and sector concentration in a thin universe.
 But over a full cycle, the asymmetry holds.
-You capture more of the up and less of the down, and that compounds well over 25 years.
+You capture more of the up and less of the down — and that compounds well over 25 years.